-- The way you ask a question can determine the answer;
+1. The way you ask a question can determine the answer

-- Beware of scales that don’t measure what they appear to;
+2. Beware of scales that don’t measure what they appear to

-- Asking why won’t get you the answer you need.
+3. Asking why won’t get you the answer you need

-The way you ask a question can determine the answer
+The way you ask a survey question can determine the answer

-The question you ask can shape or even determine the answer you get.
+The form and wording of the question shapes or determines the answer you get.
 Questions need to be crafted with a great deal of care.
 Let me tell you a story about two priests to illustrate this point.